Infant Room: $220/week

 plenty of open space for them to crawl and run around safely.

-Our staff offers extra nurturing care that promotes each child’s social/emotional, physical, cognitive, and
+Our Infant room teacher is Miss Leah.
+Our staff offers extra nurturing care that promotes each child’s social/emotional, physical, cognitive, and language development.

 • Story time – while being read to throughout the day, there is also time set aside to read new stories